anwala/general-language-behavior/README.md

 ####  Evaluate BLOC
   0. [Install BLOC](https://github.com/anwala/bloc)
   1. Set `RAW_TRAINING_DATA_ROOT` in [`general-language-behavior/bot-detect/bloc-eval/workflow/Snakefile`](https://github.com/anwala/general-language-behavior/blob/main/bot-detect/eval-bloc/workflow/Snakefile#L25) with the path to the evaluation dataset consisting of the `tweets.jsons.gz`
-  2. Set `TARGET_ROOT` in [`general-language-behavior/bot-detect/bloc-eval/workflow/Snakefile`](https://github.com/anwala/general-language-behavior/blob/main/bot-detect/eval-bloc/workflow/Snakefile#L32) with output path (e.g., `/tmp/bot-detect-res/`) for the evaluation results.
+  2. Set `TARGET_ROOT` in [`general-language-behavior/bot-detect/bloc-eval/workflow/Snakefile`](https://github.com/anwala/general-language-behavior/blob/main/bot-detect/eval-bloc/workflow/Snakefile#L32) with the output path (e.g., `/tmp/bot-detect-res/`) for the evaluation results.
 Then run the following commands.
   3. `$ conda activate snakemake`
   4. `$ cd general-language-behavior/bot-detect/bloc-eval/workflow`
   5. `$ snakemake --cores=5 run_ml_all`
-  6. The f1, recall, precision, and number of features are written to the `ml_results_all.cvs` file in the output path (e.g., `/tmp/bot-detect-res/ml_results_all.csv`)
+  6. The f1, recall, precision, and number of features are written to the `ml_results_all.cvs` file in the output path (e.g., `/tmp/bot-detect-res/ml_results_all.csv`).
   To reset experiment, delete all content from output path (e.g., `$rm -rf /tmp/bot-detect-res/*`), then run `$ snakemake --cores=5 run_ml_all`

 #### Evaluate Twitter DNA and DNA-Influenced